 - To hold a first degree of a United Kingdom higher education institution or equivalent qualification.

-For example Bachelor of Arts (BA), Bachelor of science (BSc) etc. or similar .
+For example Bachelor of Arts (BA), Bachelor of Science (BSc) etc. or similar .
 They are sometimes known as 'undergraduate' or 'first' degrees.

-To have achieved a standard equivalent to a Grade C or above at Advanced (A) Level Chemistry.
+- To have achieved grade C or above at A Level Chemistry.

 - To have achieved a standard equivalent to a grade 4 (previously Grade C) in the GCSE examinations in English and Mathematics.